MathiasVDA/Yasgui/README.md

 - **System Detection**: Automatically matches your system's dark/light mode preference
 - **Full Coverage**: Consistent theming across all components (editor, results, modals)

-See the [Theme Guide](./THEME_GUIDE.md) for detailed configuration options and usage examples.
+See the [Theme Guide](./docs/THEME_GUIDE.md) for detailed configuration options and usage examples.

+See the [Theme Implementation Guide](./docs/THEME_IMPLEMENTATION_GUIDE.md) for detailed instructions on how to implement theme support in your own Yasgui plugins.

 ### Keyboard Shortcuts